 Track Your Purchases

 A lot of people who overspend don’t realize they’re doing it until long after the credit card bill shows up.
-If you set up a way to track your purchases in real-time, you might catch spending “mistakes” and see where your money is really going.
+If you set up a way to track your purchases in real-time, you might catch spending “mistakes” and see where your money is going.